 In restaurants Tip 10-15% in Ireland

-When you are eating at a restaurant in Ireland, you should tip 10-15% of your bill, based on the quality of service.
-However, when you get your bill make sure to check and see if the restaurant added a “service charge” to the bill.
+When you are eating at a restaurant in Ireland, you should tip 10-15% of your bill.
+However, when you get your bill make sure to check and see if the restaurant added a “service charge”.
 This will be printed near the end of your bill.
 If the service charge is added, there is no need to tip any additional amount unless, of course, you want to.
 If the service was terrible and the service charge was already added you can certainly dispute it.
 In general, tipping is not required in bars.
-In fact, if you leave a tip for the bartender, he may try to find you and return the “money you left on the counter”.
-Tipping bar staff is just not common.
+In fact, if you leave a gratuity for the bartender, he may try to find you and return the “money you left on the counter”.

 In Irish Spas Tip 10% for excellent service

 Irish Spas come in all types, from destination spas to resort spas.
 Typically, spas staff in Ireland are tipped 10 per cent of the bill.
 Of course, you can tip more if you felt that the service was exceptional.
 It’s really up to you.
 The tip certainly wouldn't be refused.